 Read More: Autonomous Cars | Explained

-However, a direct bearing failure as a result of hitting a pothole is extremely unlikely; however, repetitive or severe impacts can crater or flake the chromed surfaces in which the bearing’s balls or rollers run on, leading to premature death, excessive play, or – quite commonly – noisy operation.
+However, a direct bearing failure as a result of hitting a pothole is extremely unlikely.
+But, repetitive or severe impacts can crater or flake the chromed surfaces in which the bearing’s balls or rollers run on.
+This can lead to premature death, excessive play, or – quite commonly – noisy operation.

 Car suspension is designed to absorb shocks and ensure a smooth ride for the passengers.
-Sudden, jarring hits against potholes can cause a variety of suspension problems, including misalignment, broken ball joints, and damaged shocks or struts.
-A trained mechanic can fix this misaligned suspension but you may feel your steering being off-centred and your car pulling to one direction.
+Sudden, jarring impact, because of the vehicle hitting a pothole can cause a variety of suspension problems.
+This includes misalignment, broken ball joints and damaged shocks or struts.
+A suspension that is no longer straightened can make you feel your steering being off-centred and your car pulling to one direction.
 The tyres may wear unevenly and this leaning of the vehicle to one side also indicates possibly broken ball joints, struts, or shockers.

-Exhaust pipes run along the underbody of the car and are an easy target for the potholes lurking in the road.
-Deep potholes can cause a car to bottom out and scrape the undercarriage against the pavement, potentially denting or ripping a hole in the exhaust pipes, muffler, or catalytic converter.
+Exhaust pipes run along the underbody of the car.
+They are an easy target for the potholes lurking on the road.
+Deep potholes can damage the car bottom.
+Moreover, this can cause the car to drag and scrape the undercarriage against the road.
+This can potentially dent or rip a hole in the exhaust pipes, muffler or catalytic converter.

 If you experience weird exhaust noises or lack of power, your exhaust may have dents or holes.
 Cracked and perforated exhaust and catalytic converter can lead to unchecked pollutants being released into the air.
 Besides, a leaky pipe can get harmful fumes inside the cabin.